Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part II: Information Theoretic

 Though the information theory problems discussed above usually involve more than four random variables, and the corresponding faces are of dimension higher than $2$, following the characterizations of extreme rays. i.e., $1$-dimensional faces containing matroid \cite{CCB21}\cite{CCB22}\cite{CCB24}, and $2$-dimensional faces of $\Gamma_3$ \cite{matus2005piecewise}\cite{chen2012characterizing}, in this series of two papers, we characterize entropy functions on the $2$-dimensional faces of $\Gamma_4$, which may serve as stepping stones to the general cases of this problem.
 In Part I \cite{LCC2024part1}, we enumerated all $59$ types $2$-dimensional faces of $\Gamma_4$ by an algorithm and completely characterized $49$ types of them.
 In this part, we characterize the remaining $10$ types of faces, among which $8$ types are fully characterized and $2$ types are partially characterized.
-To characterize these types of faces, we adopt two sets of combinatorial structures, that is, mixed-level variable-strength orthogonal arrays and orthogonal Latin hypercubes, and the characterizations breed some new combinatorial design structures which are interesting themself.
+To characterize these types of faces, we adopt two sets of combinatorial structures, that is, mixed-level variable-strength orthogonal arrays and orthogonal Latin hypercubes, and the characterizations breed some new combinatorial design structures that are interesting in themselves.

 The rest of this paper is organized as follows.
-In Section \ref{pre}, for self-contain, we give the preliminaries on integer polymatroids and matroids, polyhedral cones, mixed-level variable-strength orthogonal arrays and its relationship to orthogonal Latin hypercubes.
-We then list the results of characterization of extreme rays of $\Gamma_4$ which has been done in Part I without proofs.
-In Section \ref{af}, we complete the characterization of the remaining $10$ types of $2$-dimensional faces of $\Gamma_4$, and the results are summarized in Table \ref{table:2}.
-The correspondence between the faces and the theorems to characterizing them in two papers are summerized in Table \ref{table:1}.
+In Section \ref{pre}, for self-contained, we give the preliminaries on integer polymatroids and matroids, polyhedral cones, mixed-level variable-strength orthogonal arrays and their relationship to orthogonal Latin hypercubes.
+We then list the results of the characterization of extreme rays of $\Gamma_4$, which has been done in Part I, without proofs.
+In Section \ref{af}, we complete the characterization of the remaining $10$ types of $2$-dimensional faces of $\Gamma_4$, and the results are summarized in Table \ref{table:2} together with those in Part I. The correspondences between the faces and the theorems characterizing them in two papers are summarized in Table \ref{table:1}.